walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 ---

 **Next up**
-* week of July 10th - DH and the Ellington Effect - ready to publish - last skim morning of
 * week of July 17th - workflow for remote music recording - ready to publish - last skim morning of
 * week of July 24th - cowriting with Ronda on meetings?
 * week of July 31st -